 1. Thorne Research Zinc Picolinate

-In terms of dosage, this supplement provides 15 mg of zinc per serving and makes it a realistic choice for those looking to successfully and safely supplement their zinc intake.
+This supplement provides 15 mg of zinc per serving and makes it a realistic choice for those looking to successfully and safely supplement their zinc intake.
 It also brings an extremely pure capsule format which provides a great choice for those concerned about allergens, gluten, or soy.
-Though it is a little higher on the price list, the quality of this supplement is well worth it.
+For these reasons, it’s our #1 pick.

 2. Nature’s Way Zinc Lozenges

 Nature’s Way Zinc lozenges provide vitamin C and echinacea, in addition to zinc.
 These herbal supplements are believed to possibly help prevent and decrease the recovery time needed for upper respiratory infections and the common cold.
 The dosage amount is also more than acceptable with 23 mg of zinc per serving.

 The only real drawback to this supplement option is the sometimes bitter aftertaste zinc can leave.
-If you’re looking for a choice that possibly focuses on a completely 100% natural flavoring process, unfortunately, this may not be the best choice.
 Nature’s Way does use sorbitol, mannitol, and fructose to address the questionable taste which may not fit the requirements of every person.